ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/choosing-query-range.markdown

 {PANEL: Choosing Query Range}

-Use `between` and `and` to specify a range of time-series entries to query.
+In an RQL query, use `between` and `and` to specify a range of time-series entries to query.
 The entries are chosen by their timestamps, in UTC format.

 {CODE-BLOCK: JSON}
 from Users as jog where Age < 30